amitmse/in_Python_/Neural Network/README.md

 ## Activation Function:

- 	It’s function to get the output of node.
-It is also known as Transfer Function.
-It is used to determine
+	It’s function to get the output from input as it determines the output of neural network (i.e. YES or NO).
-	the output of neural network like YES or NO.
+	It's known as Transfer Function.

 	Some examples: SIGMOID, RELU, LEAKYRELU, TANH, SOFTMAX, CUBE, ELU, RRELU, HARDSIGMOID, HARDTANH, IDENTITY,
 			RATIONALTANH, SOFTPLUS, SOFTSIGN,